 As always, consult a tax professional (not a blog) before making any decisions.

 Where to Open a SEP IRA

-UpdateSince originally publishing this article, I opened a SEP IRA at Scottrade.
+In 2010, I opened a SEP IRA at TD Ameritrade (Formerly Scottrade).
 I’ve been very happy with my decision, in large part because of the low trading costs and the option of visiting a physical Scottrade branch.
 You can check out a full list of the best brokers for IRA retirement accounts, too.